hanyfeast/KRG-vcf/README.md

 # Limits
 - I don't validate all potential errors at realign alleles
-- I uploaded only chr22 vcf file because of size limitation. you can make vcf file using my python scripts.
+- I uploaded only chr22.vcf.gz for sample because of size limitation. you can make vcf file using my python scripts.

 # add rsid to merged vcf